Healthlane-Technologies/Zango/deploy/readme.md

 # Rebuilding Core

-If you modify somehting in the core of the project, to rebuild it run the following command from the root of the zelthy3 project
+If you modify somehting in the core of the project, to rebuild it run the following command from the root of the zango project

 ```bash
 python setup_project.py --project_dir <project_dir> --rebuild_core